 SLOC UK has significant counterparty exposure to SLACC, particularly in respect of the deterioration of SLOC UK's capital position that would occur should SLACC become financially impaired, necessitating recapture of these agreements.
-Whilst substantial diminution of the financial capacity of SLACC appears to be a remote possibility at present, should this not continue to be the case a number of actions are available to management as listed below:
+Whilst substantial diminution of the financial capacity of SLACC appears to be a remote possibility at present, the risk is managed through collateralisation of the arrangements and an action plan that aims to remove or reduce the unwanted risks on recapture.